 You have most likely heard the phrase “you are what you eat.”
 Did you know that your nutrition can help curb (or exaggerate) your already existing depression and anxiety?
 If you are eating foods that are known to create anxiety symptoms and avoiding foods that fight anxiety, you could be contributing to your ever-increasing anxiety levels.
 What you eat affects how you feel.
+Food and anxiety go hand in hand.

 There are several foods that lead to a healthy hormonal function and an improved sense of well-being.
 Good foods include the following: